SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 ### dynamical models

 Dumas and colleagues [@arxiv:2112.12147] : three levels / fourth paradigm [@doi:10.1109/JPROC.2011.2155130] i.e., data exploration in which the scientific models are fit to the data by learning algorithms.

+### our model

+Here, we develop a model for the efficient detection of such PGs based on the inversion of a probabilistic model defining the generation of the raster plot as a combination of such groups.
+We show that such an inference can be achieved by a neural-like computation that could itself be used as a spiking neuron, as can be implemented in a neuromorphic chip for instance.
+A first result is to show the efficiency of such a scheme in detecting different PGs occurring at specific times in synthetic data.
+The representational capacity of the PGs is particularly interesting compared to traditional models of neuronal encoding using spiking frequency.
+Our second result is to propose a novel learning method for learning PGs in raster plots in a self-supervised manner.
+Finally we demonstrate the use of this algorithm to the output of an event-based camera and how this may separate independent components from the stream of events.
+This end-to-end event-based computational brick could help improve the performance of current Spiking Neural Network solution currently used in neuromorphic chips.

 ## References {.page_break_before}